Frozen state pension: Lobby groups

 The APPG submitted a report based on around 800 submissions to Parliament in 2021, stating its concerns about the effects of the policy on British war veterans, former public servants, members of the Windrush Generation who had returned to their country of birth, and many others.

 Canada

-Anne Puckridge, an expatriate living in Canada, who was 93 years old in 2018 when she delivered a petition to Downing Street, is the ambassador of the ICBP as of 2022, and she has been campaigning since 2001 for pension parity.
+Anne Puckridge, a 100-year-old expatriate living in Canada, and who has twice delivered petitions to Downing Street, is the ambassador of the ICBP as of 2022, and she has been campaigning since 2001 for pension parity.
 She is a former college lecturer and served as an intelligence officer in the Women's Royal Naval Service during the Second World War.

 Australia

 It was revealed in the 2021 APPG report that the Australian Government had made a series of representations to the British Government over several years, including at Ministerial level, to no avail.
 The UK frozen pensions policy means that Australia subsidises UK pensioners resident in Australia.